-Students are encouraged to report any incident of Sexual Misconduct or Relationship Violence to the Title IX Coordinator, V.P. of Education or Student Advisors.
+Students are encouraged to report any incident of Sexual Misconduct or Relationship Violence to the Title IX Coordinator, Chief Academic Officer or Student Advisors.
 If a report is made verbally, the School will request a written statement by the student.
 Upon receipt of a report, the School will generally proceed as described below.